How to measure your ketone levels

 Test Your Urine

 A reading of 0.5mmol of ketones indicates mild ketosis.
-Therapeutic ketosis occurs between 2mmol to 5mmol of ketone levels; this is when you really experience the anti-inflammatory, anti-aging and healing effect of ketosis and is the point at which bad cells are starved of glucose and recycled back into the system (apoptosis).
+Therapeutic ketosis occurs between 2mmol to 5mmol of ketone levels.
+This is when you really experience the anti-inflammatory, anti-aging and healing effect of ketosis.
+It is the point at which bad cells are starved of glucose and recycled back into the system (apoptosis).
 Above 5mmol denotes that you are in even deeper ketosis but studies have shown that there is no added metabolic benefit and this could be an issue if you have diabetes.

 Test Your Breath